Kyza/mitzvah/README.md

 While I'd love to have testing tokens well-supported, `proc_macro` doesn't support being run in non-{proc macro} crates.

-To solve this, `mitzvah` includes feature `proc-macro2` which will `impl Token` on the primitives there instead.
+To solve this, `mitzvah` includes the feature `proc-macro2` which will `impl Token` on the primitives there instead.
 It also marks `syn` and `proc-macro2` as `optional` dependencies, so it will only [download, compile, and use] them when the feature is set.